Question mark: Mathematics and formal logic

 In mathematics, "?" commonly denotes Minkowski's question mark function.

 In linear logic, the question mark denotes one of the exponential modalities that control weakening and contraction.

 When placed above the relational symbol in an equation or inequality, a question-mark annotation means that the stated relation is "questioned".
 This can be used to ask whether the relation might be true or to point out the relation's possible invalidity.

+It is occasionally used in the form n? for Triangular numbers, under the name Termial.

 Medicine

 A question mark is used in English medical notes to suggest a possible diagnosis.
 It facilitates the recording of a doctor's impressions regarding a patient's symptoms and signs.
 For example, for a patient presenting with left lower abdominal pain, a differential diagnosis might include ?diverticulitis (read as "query diverticulitis").